 I wrote about this a few months ago when I noticed that WAR ranked 3.5 years of Mike Trout higher than 12 years of Yadier Molina.
 I also noticed that the top WAR ranking for any catcher in baseball history (Johnny Bench, yo) was 48th.
 Seemed off.

 I finally decided to run the numbers to see if WAR undervalued any other position.
 Here's Baseball Reference's tops at each.
 Excuse the lack of baseball diamond, but I couldn't find a good writable source online:

-Initially, the corners are a bit undervalued but it's still mostly the backstop.
-In fact, before we get the best catcher in baseball history, we get the following:
+Before we get the best catcher in baseball history, we get the following:

 - 7 first basemen

 - 6 second basemen

 - 7 shortstops

 And if you add in pitchers?